1999 – Present

 Art Collection Info

-Please view the galleries, note the names and suggested beginning bidding levels of your favorites and when you’ve satisfied your heart, inquire about the artwork you’re interested in or make a bid using this button.
+Please view the galleries, note the names and our suggested investment levels… and when you’ve satisfied your heart, inquire about the artwork you’re interested in or make an offer using this button.

 please subscribe to davids art newsletter!